GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 Your **objective** is to explore the Genkit monitoring dashboard and understand application performance and execution.

 - **Assess Overall Health**: Review key aggregate stability metrics across the project.
 Based on this high-level view, what potential areas look like they might need attention?
 - **Deconstruct by Feature**: Identify individual GenAI *features* in the app.
-Examine their specific performance indicators (success rate, latency, etc.).
-Which features stand out as potential hotspots or areas for optimization?
-- **Focus Critical Path**: Isolate the feature handling core user interactions (the main chat flow).
-Deeply analyze its metrics.
-How healthy is our primary user path, and where might bottlenecks exist?
+- **Focus Critical Path**: Isolate the feature handling core user interactions.
+Analyze its metrics.
+How healthy is this feature, and where might bottlenecks exist?
 - **Inspect Individual Requests**: Interact with the app to generate fresh traces.
-Select representative traces and examine their details.
-Examine a user interaction trace.
-Identify the specific GenAI steps performed (e.g., model calls, data retrieval) and their sequence?
+Select representative traces in the dashboard and examine their details.
+Identify the specific GenAI steps performed to respond to a user (e.g., model calls, data retrieval)?
 - **Leverage Integrated Observability**: From detailed traces, access related logs and traces in *Google Cloud Logging* and *Google Cloud Trace*.
 Compare the depth and presentation of information.
 What additional context do these tools provide that helps pinpoint improvement areas?

 ### Success Criteria